todos-in/todohub/README.md

 # Todohub: Manages the TODOs you won't

 * Helps establishing good TODO practices (tag them with an issue number!)
-* Add tagged TODOs into their respective issues and tracks them.
-Make they wont be forgotten
+* Adds tagged TODOs into their respective issues and makes sure they won't be forgotten
 * Helps manage untagged TODOs that are left in your code
-* Adds TODOs to

 ---